 Before going travelling or on holiday, consider how you can be more ethical in your choices.

-If you find somewhere seems to be unethical but you really want to visit, you still might be able to.
-You may be able to volunteer or work with a charity over there.
-Be careful doing this though and don’t fall into the trap of becoming a “voluntourist”.
+If the country you’re thinking of visiting has a poor record, you might reconsider going.
+However, if you’d still like to visit, you could consider doing some volunteer work while you’re there.
+However, try to avoid falling into the trap of becoming a “voluntourist”.
 “Voluntourism” is the name given to holiday packages abroad claiming to offer volunteer opportunities in poorer countries.
-In reality the volunteers and the companies are the ones who benefit the most.
+In reality the volunteers and the companies are the ones who benefit the most, while the locals might even be negatively impacted by the volunteer activities.
 Find out about local organisations working in the area and see what skills you could offer.

 Try to be conscious of your mode of transport when you travel.
 Air travel has the worst impact on the environment.
 If you must fly somewhere do some research and see what airlines have measures to offset their carbon footprint.
 Is there somewhere you could get to by boat or train instead?